 That being said, by following along with the app, this multi-component dinner did come together quite nicely.

 Voila – Easy beef taco night!!

 Based on how I work in the kitchen, I may not always want to use the guided instructions, but I do love how you can mix and match recipes to create menus, then easily create your shopping list.
 I love seeing what I need to get staged and ready so that when it is time to cook, I am all ready to go.
 And some of the recipes and menus definitely have me intrigued.
 I have already identified a few more I want to try.

 And the spaghetti squash – what a unique side dish that I totally never would have considered with a Mexican meal!
-Again, a slight modification, using feta cheese in place of the queso fresco, just because it was more inexpensive, and since we were leaving the day after I made this meal, I didn’t want to purchase a pricier cheese, and only use a little of the package.
+Again, a slight modification, using feta cheese in place of the queso fresco, just because it was more inexpensive.
+And since we were leaving the day after I made this meal, I didn’t want to purchase a pricier cheese just to use a little of the package.
 But I can definitely see this (or some variation of it) becoming part of our regular side dish rotation.
 Even The Bug, who normally won’t touch spaghetti squash, was eating it.

-Love Mexican?
+Love Mexican food?
 Here are some of my Mexican-inspired dishes:

 Plus a few from my friends:

 - Crockpot Mexican Pulled Pork from The Real Housemoms